 Book a historic hotel with colonial charm

-You see in most of the descriptions above that everything is walkable in the Colonial Zone, especially when you have an accommodation in the Colonial Zone.
-That’s why it is so much recommendable to book a place-to-stay in the Zona Colonial.
+You see in most of the descriptions above that everything is walkable in the Colonial Zone, especially when you have your accommodation in the Colonial Zone.
+That’s why it is so much recommendable to book a place to stay in the Zona Colonial.

 And once you do this I highly recommend you to book one of those accommodations with a colonial charm, so that you can feel the full historical vibe of the area.

 In terms of a hotel you can check out the following options, which have their very own colonial atmosphere: